chonuba/Altschool_Cloud_Semester3_Assignment_01/README.md

-# AltSchool Cloud Track Semester II; First Assignment
+# AltSchool Cloud Track Semester III; First Assignment

 ## Objective
 Create a static website and host it on AWS S3 bucket using CloudFront as CDN.